State Colleges and Universities Athletic Association

 The State Colleges and Universities Athletic Association (SCUAA) is an association of 93 institutions, conferences, organizations, and individuals that organizes the athletic programs of different state colleges and universities in the Philippines.
 SCUAA is one of the inter-collegiate sports associations in the Philippines, the union of seven major state colleges and universities in Metro Manila.

 History

 The organization was established as State Colleges Athletic Association (SCAA) in 1953 encompassing the Philippine Normal College, Central Luzon Agricultural College, the Philippine College of Commerce, and the Philippine College of Arts and Trade.

 Despite many years of challenges in the forefront, SCUAA was able to gain ground in various regions in the country through the creation of regional or satellite SCUAA, hence the establishment of a National SCUAA in the mid-1980s.
 Two years after, the first National SCUAA Olympics was held with member state colleges and universities from Regions I, IV, V, VIII, and NCR participating.

 Conferences

 National Capital Region

-The 23rd Season of SCUAA-NCR was held in PUP.
-The opening ceremony of this season is one of the most colorful and unforgettable ceremony in the league history.
-The 24th season was hosted by TUP, 25th Season was staged by PNU.
-The PNU Torchbearer Pep Squad lead the performance for a very spectacular and amazing opening number, making the silver anniversary of SCUUA a day to remember.
-The PhilSCA is expected to host the 26th Season of SCUAA-NCR in 2014.
+RTU is expected to host the 35th Season of SCUAA-NCR in November 2025.